A cannabinoid acid with therapeutic potential

 - Cannabigerolic acid (CBGA), in cannabidioleic acid (CBDA), in cannabidiol (CBD)

 Once CBDA has been formed in the plant and harvested, we can convert it into CBD through a process of thermal decarboxylation.
 The heat causes the molecule to lose its carboxyl acid group and from CBDA we get CBD.

-Decarboxylation can occur instantaneously, as for example when cannabis is lit to be smoked, by heating when it is vaporized, or by slow degradation over time if the plant material is allowed to rest/heal at room temperature.
+Decarboxylation can occur instantaneously, such as when cannabis is lit to be smoked, heated when vaporized, or by slow degradation over time if the plant material is allowed to stand/cured at room temperature.
 You can also heat the organic matter of the plant in an oven to decarboxylate it and “activate” the cannabinoids we know.

 Despite being abundant in raw cannabis, marijuana or hemp users do not actually consume CBDA, as it is converted to CBD by most common consumption methods.
 If you want to consume and benefit from CBDA (without accidentally transforming it into CBD), you will have to use less conventional methods of consumption, such as topical creams, tinctures or join the new trend of raw cannabis juice.

 What are the potential benefits and properties of CBDA?